 Recognised as the digital-savvy generation, millennials are categorised as individuals who were born between the early 1980’s and mid 1990’s.
 They are a generation of hyper-connected, tech-savvy and busy multitaskers who seek convenience from the brands they interact with.
 They see themselves as self-expressive individuals who can influence fellow millennial purchasing behaviours by sharing their personal experiences.
 Statistics show that as high a number as 40% of Millennials refer to online reviews and testimonials before purchasing a product.

-The importance of millennials to companies in today’s world can be seen in their spending power.
+Millennials are important to businesses because millennials have the most spending power.
 By 2020, the millennial population is projected to spend $1.4 trillion shopping each year.
-Therefore it is necessary for companies to adapt to this generation’s preferences in order to stay relevant and maintain their position in the market.
+Therefore, it is necessary for companies to adapt to this generation’s preferences.
+In order to stay relevant and maintain their position in the market.
 And the biggest shift in preferences that companies have seen and will continue to see over the years is in the customer service arena as millennial expectations appear to be quite different than those of generations past.

 As social media is second nature to millennials, they expect brands to have a presence across all social platforms.
 According to Microsoft’s State of Global Customer Service Report, about 47% of millennials have previously used social media to voice their opinions about a negative brand experience.
-Companies need to recognise that social media is a customer service platform and utilise it to respond to their unhappy customers in order to maintain customer satisfaction levels and keep their brand image intact.
+Companies need to recognise that social media is a customer service platform and utilise it to respond to their unhappy customers.
+In order to maintain customer satisfaction levels and keep their brand image intact.

 Millennials want fast responses when they reach out to customer service.
-Time is of the essence for this generation who are always on the go, they don’t like to waste time in a call or live chat queue waiting to speak to a customer service representative.
+Time is of the essence for this generation who are always on the go, they don’t like to waste time.
+In a call or live chat queue waiting to speak to a customer service representative.
 Similarly if they reach out to you on social media, they expect you to respond in a fast nature.
 In addition recent research suggests that no single KPI has a bigger impact on customer satisfaction than first-call resolution.
-This is something which is particularly true for millennials who don’t want to be transferred to another agent taking up more of their valuable time.
-As a result, companies need to have adequate staff working to ensure they can answer all customer queries in an efficient manner.
-Segmentation of the different customer service topics and queries should be in place to ensure that a customer is connected to an agent who is trained and knowledgeable in the field of the query, reducing the need to be transferred.
+Millennials do not want to be transferred to another agent while talking to customer service because it takes up more valuable time.